 Misconceptions about collecting organic waste in the workplace with Kaicycle

-Today Kaicycle is Pōneke’s impact-focused food waste collection and composting provider with 41.3 tons of food scraps diverted from landfill and composted in the past year alone.
+Today Kaicycle is Pōneke's impact-focused food waste collection and composting provider, with 41.3 tons of food scraps diverted from landfill and composted in the past year alone.
 They collect organic waste by e-bikes and trailers, composting it into rich soil that is then donated to local community groups and used to grow nutritious food.
-In just the last year they’ve avoided 28 tons CO2-e of landfill emissions through composting organic waste and donated 19,000 litres of living compost to community gardens, māra kai, schools and marae.
+In just the last year, they've avoided 28 tons of CO2-e of landfill emissions through composting organic waste and donated 19,000 liters of living compost to community gardens, māra kai, schools, and marae.

 Organic Waste Collection Doesn't Make a Significant Impact